-Understanding the complete cycle of how to grow your own food for your family is crucial to the basics of survival, and is a great aspect of personal growth.
+Understanding the complete cycle of how to grow your own food for your family is crucial to the basics of survival.
+It’s also a great aspect of personal growth.
 Humans are a part of nature, but the connection between people, especially those in the west, and the food they eat, has been severed.
 It’s time to remind ourselves of that connection.

-Organic farming has been popular for decades, and a solid understanding of the food system is necessary for survival of the species, should SHTF.
-Sure, it’s easy for those who live in rural areas to remain connected to the food supply, as they grow much of the food that gets shipped to urban areas (and even they may be disconnected from the real cycles, given the use of fossil fuel fertilizers, and the monoculture crop system that dominates the western world!)
+Organic farming has been popular for decades.
+A solid understanding of the food system is necessary for survival of the species, should SHTF.
+Sure, it’s easy for those who live in rural areas to remain connected to the food supply.
+They grow much of the food that gets shipped to urban areas.
+They may even be disconnected from the real cycles, given the use of fossil fuel fertilizers, and the monoculture crop system that dominates the western world!
 But for those who live in urban areas, keeping that connection is a challenge.

 What Items Go Into Compost?

-Typically those who live in urban environments care most about composting kitchen and lawn scraps, but sawdust, non-glossy mail, and even newsprint can be composted.
-Essentially all fruit and vegetable scraps can be composted, and most yard waste is fine for composting (just don’t throw chemically-treated waste in the bin).
+Typically those who live in urban environments care most about composting kitchen and lawn scraps.
+Yet, you shouldn’t ignore sawdust, non-glossy mail, and even newsprint.
+You can essentially compost all fruit and vegetable scraps, as well as most yard waste.
+Just don’t throw chemically-treated waste in the bin.

-For items to avoid, stay away from composting meats, dairy, bones, and fats (unless you use a Bokashi system, see below), and definitely avoid pressure treated wood and sawdust.
+Stay away from composting meats, dairy, bones, and fats (unless you use a Bokashi system), and definitely avoid pressure treated wood and sawdust.

-If you want to go for it and compost old newspapers and mail, be sure that you shred the newspaper and junk mail before you place it in the compost.
+If you want to compost old newspapers and mail, be sure that you shred the newspaper and junk mail before you place it in the compost.
 The shredding process can be a time-consuming, so have a quality shredder on hand!